JonMunkholm/RevProject1/README.md

 - Provider credential endpoints are provider-scoped (`/api/ai/providers/{providerID}/...`).
 The UI uses HTMX to load/save/test credentials and renders inline notices/status badges based on server responses.
 - Users without permission receive inline warnings rather than hidden errors; HTMX partials (`SettingsAINoticePartial`, `SettingsAIStatusBadgePartial`) are emitted by handlers when needed.

+## Chat Interface (Alpha)

+- Navigate to `/app/chat` to start a conversation using the currently selected provider.
+The UI reuses stored credentials (user → company → global) and will block message input if no key is available.
+- Switching providers spins up a new conversation session; each session persists in Postgres so history can be resumed later.
+- Requests rely on the existing `/api/ai/conversations` flow.
+Streaming responses are not yet enabled; replies render after completion.
+Rate-limit and credential failures return inline notices.

 ## Development Notes

 - Generate templates after editing files under `app/pages/*.templ`: